vijayeshwari/Group-UNIQUE---Final-Project-Principles-of-Data-Science/README.md

 Python Packages : scikit-plot, pandas , Matplotlib , numpy , tensorflow , keras , Smote , seaborn.

+**How to run the code:**

+Make sure the dataset is kept in the directory or modify the code to change the directory.
+Set up the necessary libraries.
+Run the code by copying and pasting it into a Jupyter Notebook or Python IDE.

 **Procedure Followed:**

 Unbalanced Data Visualize the quality class label in the red wine and white wine dataset as follows: